 Saves your aching knees when working at ground level on stony or rocky terrain.

-I no longer need to carry a laptop with me in the field.
-I can download cards to my 128 GB iPad Pro; the high-quality screen allows me to do an initial edit of my raw files back at base, which I then transfer to one of my portable drives for editing on my laptop.
+I have started to carry a laptop with me again so I can complete edits when away from base.
+I can download my cards and view the raw files on my high-quality retina screen which allows me to perform initial edits of my raw files while away from home.
+When complete, I can transfer the selected files to a portable drive for storage.
 This is especially useful when working abroad.